abitofhelp/async_result/SECURITY.md

 This security policy applies to:

-- The core Ada Result Library code
+- The core Ada Async_Result Library code
 - Build scripts and configuration files
 - Documentation that could impact security
 - Examples and test code that demonstrate security-relevant patterns